A Short History of Post # 1

 May 8-10, 1919

-St. Louis – Second caucus, attended by 1100 delgates, produced the basis for a permanent organization.
-Arthur Weseloh ( of Post #1 ) attended the St. Louis caucus, and signed the charter application.
+St. Louis – Second caucus, attended by 1100 delegates, produced the basis for a permanent organization.
+Arthur Weseloh (of Post #1) attended the St. Louis caucus and signed the charter application.

 May 12, 1919